 Michelle joined NH LAKES as the Advocacy Program Coordinator in September of 2020.
 She worked to instill her appreciation and stewardship of the outdoors with others during eight years as an outdoor and environmental education instructor in Pennsylvania, Colorado, and Alaska and as a Program Coordinator at the Hulbert Outdoor Center in Fairlee, Vermont.

 Michelle holds a B.A. in Environmental Studies and Wilderness Education from the State University of New York at Potsdam and a Master of Environmental Law and Policy from Vermont Law School.
 While studying at Vermont Law, Michelle volunteered with a local planning commission to support conservation commissions’ efforts to protect public resources.
 In her free time, Michelle enjoys hiking, camping, and swimming with her partner and their two dogs.
 If she could only eat one food for the rest of her life, it would be cheese.

-Soren Denlinger, Development Assistant
+Soren Denlinger, Business and Development Assistant

 Soren graduated from Colby College in 2020 with a B.A. in environmental computation and geoscience.
 Before joining NH LAKES, he worked at the Blue Hill Heritage Trust and the Colby Forest Ecosystems Lab, helping to preserve natural spaces across northern New England.
 Currently, he is excited to help ensure protection for New Hampshire’s lakes and ponds for years to come.